vporton/wrap-tokens/README.md

 ## FAQ

-**Can it happen that my funds will be taken before the set time passes?**
+**Can it happen that my bequest for science will be taken before the set time passes?**

 No, the smart contract are written in such a way, that we can increase but can't decrease the period of time we can't take your funds.